 I slipped and fell at work about two months ago.
 At that time, my back was a little sore, but I thought it was a minor problem.
 I didn’t report the injury or seek medical treatment.
-But, as time passed, my back pain got worse and started to run down my leg.
+But as time passed, my back pain got worse and started to run down my leg.
 My primary care doctor thinks I seriously hurt my back during the slip and fall at work.
-My doctor also thinks that all the heavy lifting I do at work made even it worse.
+My doctor also thinks that all the heavy lifting I do at work made the original injury worse.
 Is it too late to file a workers’ comp claim?

-When you suffer a work injury, it is important to report it promptly.
+When you suffer a work injury, it’s important to report it promptly.
 Most states have relatively short deadlines for doing so, and late reporting may result in your benefits being reduced or automatically denied.
 Reporting deadlines vary from state to state.
-For example, the deadline is 30 days in California and 90 days in Iowa and Michigan.
-In other states, the deadline is much shorter.
-Colorado has a four-day reporting deadline, for example.
-Depending on your state, you may not have missed the reporting deadline yet.
-(To learn the deadline that applies to you, select your state from our page on filing a workers’ compensation claim.)
+Many states, such as California and Florida, have 30-day deadlines.
+Other states like Iowa and Michigan give workers 90 days to report their injuries.
+Still other states, such as Hawaii, don’t specify a specific deadline; instead, they may simply require employees to report their injuries as soon as it’s practical.
+In Colorado, if you don’t report your injury within four days, you’ll lose a day of benefits for each day that you’re late.
+(To learn the reporting deadline where you live, select your state from our page on filing a workers’ compensation claim.)

-If you have an occupational illness or a condition that develops gradually, such as arthritis or chronic obstructive pulmonary disease (COPD), the deadline typically does not start to run until you discover the condition and its connection to your work.
+If you have an occupational illness or a condition that develops gradually, such as arthritis or chronic obstructive pulmonary disease (COPD), the time period for notifying your employer may be longer and typically doesn’t start until you discover the condition and its connection to your work.
+This usually happens when a doctor tells you that your job activities caused the problem.
 Because your back injury worsened over time, you may still be eligible for benefits even if the deadline has passed from the date of the accident.
-However, now that you know your injury is work-related, you should report it immediately.
+However, now that you know your back condition is related to your job, you should report it immediately.